WLatSunLab/SpaCEX/README.md

 # Applicable tasks
-* Enhancement of the transcriptomic coverage
+* Enhancement of the transcriptomic coverage.
 * Identify spatially co-expressed and co-functional genes.
 * Predict gene-gene interactions.
 * Detect spatially variable genes.
-* Cluster spatial spots into tissue domains
+* Cluster spatial spots into tissue domains.

 # Installation
 You can download the package from GitHub and install it locally: